xcart/xcart-docs/_pages/kb_en/modules/usps/admin_experience.md

 Shipment info is displayed at the top of the **USPS Shipments** tab and looks as follows:
 ![adm-shipment-created.png]({{site.baseurl}}/attachments/ref_0TwynAXE/adm-shipment-created.png)

-* Shipment ID that contains the general shipping info (date, shipping method name, package weight and size)
+* Shipment ID contains the general shipping info (date, shipping method name, package weight and size)
-* Order tracking number that is also automatically added to the general info tab
+* Order tracking number is also automatically added to the general info tab
   ![adm-order-details-tracking-number.png]({{site.baseurl}}/attachments/ref_0TwynAXE/adm-order-details-tracking-number.png)
 * Delivery cost